 Pupils are assessed as a performer or coach in the full sided version of one activity.
-The candidates will also need to analyse, understand and correct areas of weakness in their performance by applying the physiological, psychological and cultural aspects learned in the theory side of the course.
+The candidates will also complete coursework in which they analyse, understand and correct areas of weakness in their performance by applying the physiological and psychological aspects learned in the theory side of the course.